opensumi/docs/docs/develop/sample/create-module.en.md

 ### To Introduce Custom Modules

-We find the front and back end entry files of the framework and introduce our custom modules separately in `common-modules.ts`.
+We find the frontend and backend entry files of the framework, and introduce our custom modules separately in `common-modules.ts`.

 ```ts
 export const CommonBrowserModules: ConstructorOf<BrowserModule>[] = [